-This is done while invoking the FFA_MEM_RETRIEVE_REQ ABI.
+This is done while invoking the FFA MEM RETRIEVE REQ ABI.

-- The Relayer must validate the permissions, if specified by the Borrower (if a PE or Proxy endpoint) in response to an invocation of the FFA_MEM_RETRIEVE_REQ ABI. - If the Lender's ownership and access state for the memory region was Owner-EA at the start of a transaction to lend or share memory, the Relayer must ensure that the permission of the Borrower is the same or less permissive than the permission that was specified by the Lender and validated by the Relayer. - If the Lender's ownership and access state for the memory region was Owner-NA at the start of a transaction to lend memory, the Relayer must use an IMPLEMENTATION DEFINED mechanism to validate the permission specified by the Borrower and Lender.
+• The Relayer must validate the permissions, if specified by the Borrower (if a PE or Proxy endpoint) in response to an invocation of the FFA\MEM\RETRIEVE\REQ ABI.

+It must ensure that the permission of the Borrower is the same or less permissive than the permission that was specified by the Lender and validated by the Relayer.

-The Relayer must ensure that the permissions for other Borrowers are the same as those specified by the Lender and validated by the Relayer.
+It must ensure that the permissions for other Borrowers are the same as those specified by the Lender and validated by the Relayer.